hgonomeg/bansu/README.md

 ## Todo

-* Design an abstraction for representing different job types (different programs).
+* Isolating jobs in containers
+* Input validation!!!
 * Support for servalcat
-* Input validation!!!
-* Isolating jobs in containers
 * Think about API design for defining graph-like pipelines (if we ever need that)